TRU-Wildfire-Machine-Learning-Research/fuel-for-fire/README.md

 You should see an output for your base environment.

-If you aren't familiar with environments, it's recommended that you do some reading: [Soft Introduction to Environments](https://medium.com/@monipip3/virtual-environments-explained-by-a-python-beginner-693a79b195da)[Conda Docs on Environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+If you aren't familiar with environments, it's recommended that you do some reading: [Soft Introduction to Environments](https://medium.com/@monipip3/virtual-environments-explained-by-a-python-beginner-693a79b195da), [Conda Docs on Environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ### Mac OSX